shulmanbrent/InvisionInvolution/index.md

 ### Team

 At Invision Involution, our team is critical to our success.
-We are proud to have a diverse grouop of individuals, spanning multiple locations and generations.
+We are proud to have a diverse group of individuals, spanning multiple locations and generations.
 - Glenn Shulman - President / CEO / Chief Dreamer
-- Julie Shulman - Executive Vice President
+- Julie Zerg - Executive Vice President
 - Dan Shasteen - Senior Consultant
 - Brent Shulman - Consultant
 - Matthew Shulman - Consultant / Asset Procurement